 In June of 2017, Jamie participated in the Project Archaeology Leadership Academy.
 She is now a Master Teacher for the program and works with other educators and archaeologists to bring Archaeology into the K-12 classrooms.
 Archaeology is the perfect interdisciplinary topic to engage students to learn english, math, science and history.
 Click here or feel free to contact Jamie if you would like to learn more about Project Archaeology.

-Yoga, hiking, kayaking, traveling, being outside, eating, rock climbing, spending time with my family and dogs
+Yoga, hiking, kayaking, traveling, being outside, eating, rock climbing, spending time with my family and dogs, and riding my horse

 So far: France, Greece, Australia, New Zealand, Mexico, Scotland, BVI, Canada, Denmark, Netherlands, England, Croatia